Elements-Agency/benjaminjyoung/content/story/circus-act/index.md

       total: 30
     - id: 764160303
       name: Original Watercolor Painting

+accolades:
+    - Featured in the Stark County Bar Association’s Law in Art Exhibit hosted at Cyrus Custom Framing & Art Gallery in Canton, Ohio.
 ---

 Circus Act is a watercolor painting that depicts a surreal courtroom scene where a solemn clown in red and white stripes stands at the witness stand, surrounded by grim-faced onlookers and jurors, creating a powerful contrast between absurdity and gravity.